 Prices start at $5.58 per month.
 To use your own domain name you need to at least opt for the Power package ($8.58 per month).
 What’s cool is that you can sell photos and videos in both the Portfolio and Business plans.
 If that’s what you are after, it’s great!
 If you’d rather have an easy to use website builder with blogging functionality, Wix, Weebly or Squarespace would be a better choice in our view.

 If you think don’t think any of these site builders will match your requirements, there is also WordPress.org (see our full tutorial here).
 It’s a more high-end solution that has a much steeper learning curve than the above website builders.
 But if you are after sophisticated e-commerce with WooCommerce, advanced blogging or paid membership features for your clients, it may well be worth getting your head around it.

 How do I attract new customers to my website?

-Of course, creating your photography website is really just half the battle.
-After all, what good is a beautiful, professional-looking website if there’s nobody visiting it?
+Of course, creating your professional photography website is really just half the battle.
+After all, what good is a beautiful, state-of-the-art website if there’s nobody visiting it?